usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Gift Songs_, by Jefre Cantu-Ledesma
 - _Halo On The Inside_, by Circuit des Yeux
 - _Start A Band_, by Adebisi Shank
 - _Pruning_, by Memotone
-- _Gift Songs_, by Jefre Cantu-Ledesma
 - _Strange Meridians_, by upsammy
 - _Your Lungs And Your Tongues_, by Vazz
-- _New Dawn_, by Marshall Allen

 </details>